Wjnnje/Python_for_data_analysis/README.md

 - optimization of said models
 - creation of an API

-We will now be able to use this experience in future projects.
+We will now be able to use this experience to produce even better projects in the future.